Graduate Student Bonnie Walker, ’19, MA

 A: We are all endowed with different strengths.
 Allow the program to challenge you, so you might discover throughout your IMC journey what you, uniquely, might bring to your assignments, your IMC plan, and eventually your career.

-Visit / to find out more about St. Bonaventure’s Integrated Marketing Communications and Strategic Leadership graduate programs.
+Visit our site to find out more about St. Bonaventure’s Integrated Marketing Communications and Leadership graduate programs.

 Click here for the full spring issue from the Jandoli School of Communications.